About Melissa Proof of Work Follow the Money Issues Events Press Endorsements Volunteer

 Zahid Chaudhry, U.S. Army, 2003

-He is a 100% service-connected disabled American veteran.
-He is a legal permanent resident of the United States.
-He has been married to Melissa since December 12, 2022.
+He is an Honorable, Decorated, Disabled American veteran.
+He has been a legal permanent resident of the United States since 2001.
+He has been married to Melissa since 2022.
 They have two children together.

 On August 21, 2025, Zahid was abducted at a USCIS appointment — his citizenship interview.
 He was taken to the Northwest ICE Processing Center in Tacoma, where he was held for 124 days, including time in solitary confinement.
 He was given no hearing.
 No charges were filed.
 No due process was followed.

 "This is not immigration enforcement.
 This is tyranny.
-I know because it happened to my family.
+I know because I watched it happen to an innocent American veteran.
 I fought it in federal court.
 I won."

 Melissa — who is not a lawyer — fought that case for her husband's freedom across 4 federal jurisdictions: the U.S. Court of Appeals, federal district court, immigration court, and the Board of Immigration Appeals.
 She produced and managed over forty complex and comprehensive legal filings, including 211 pages of exhibits spanning 25 years.
-She built case infrastructure, coordinated supporter actions and press communications, fielded hostile interlopers, kept steady for the children, and won her husband's freedom.
+She built case infrastructure, coordinated supporter actions and press communications, fielded hostile interlopers, kept steady for the children, and secured his release — and a federal ruling that the detention was "flat out wrong."

 The federal judge in district court who ordered his release called the detention "flat out wrong."